Do Lawyers Accept Credit Cards? What Credit Cards You Should Use for Legal Fees

 Here are a few cards with substantial minimum spending requirements you might consider if you come up against personal or business legal expenses.
 While you’ll only earn 1 point or mile per dollar for non-bonus spending (including lawyers) on these cards, using your legal bill to unlock the welcome bonus can boost your miles and points balances quickly.

-- Chase Sapphire Preferred® Card — Earn 60,000 Chase Ultimate Rewards points after spending $4,000 on purchases in the first three months of account opening.
-Check out our full review of the Chase Sapphire Preferred for more.
+• Chase Sapphire Preferred® Card — Earn 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

-- Chase Sapphire Reserve — Earn 50,000 Chase Ultimate Rewards points after spending $4,000 on purchases in the first three months of account opening.
+• Chase Sapphire Reserve — Earn 50,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 Here’s our review of the Chase Sapphire Reserve.

-- The Business Platinum Card® from American Express — Earn 85,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card plus earn 5x points on eligible purchases in 5 select business categories, up to 80,000 bonus points per category, all within the first 3 months of Card Membership.
+• The Business Platinum Card® from American Express — Earn 120,000 Membership Rewards® points after you spend $15,000 on eligible purchases with your Card within the first 3 months of Card Membership.
 Check out our Amex Business Platinum review here.

-- Southwest Rapid Rewards Performance Business Credit Card — Earn up to 100,000 bonus points; earn 70,000 points after you spend $5,000 on purchases in the first three months of account opening.
-Plus, an additional 30,000 points after you spend $25,000 on purchases in the first six months.
+• Southwest Rapid Rewards Performance Business Credit Card — Earn 80,000 bonus points after you spending $5,000 on purchases in the first three months of account opening.

-- Citi Premier® Card — Earn 60,000 Citi ThankYou points after spending $4,000 on purchases in the first three months of account opening.
+• Citi Premier® Card — Earn 60,000 bonus points after you spend $4,000 in purchases within the first 3 months of account opening.
 Here’s our Citi Premier review for all the details.

-- Hilton Honors American Express Surpass® Card — Earn 130,000 Hilton points after spending $2,000 on purchases in the first three months of account opening.
+• Hilton Honors American Express Surpass® Card — Earn 130,000 Hilton points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
 Check out the details in our Hilton Surpass review.

 Bottom Line